Please select a faculty / graduate school from this menu.

 - Adding or removing the "INDEPENDENT RESEARCH" courses

-In the case that students do not make amendments during the Course Registration Amendment Period, the errors will be amended by the Academic Affairs Office.
+In the case that students do not make amendments during the Course Registration Amendment Period, the errors will be amended by the Office of Student Services (Academic Affairs).
 The university will not be held accountable for any disadvantage incurred by students who failed to carry out the necessary procedure during this period.

 Students may cancel courses they have registered for.
 Year-long courses and set courses need to be cancelled during the Course Cancellation Period for Spring Semester/First Half of Spring Semester courses.
 No grades will be given for cancelled courses.
 Also, it should be noted that new courses may not be added.